What is HPV and how does it affect the body?

 Be sure to tell your health care provider about health problems or known severe, life-threatening allergies to medications or specific products before you or your child receives a vaccine.

-All three HPV vaccines went through years of extensive safety and performance testing before they were licensed by the Food and Drug Administration.
+HPV vaccines went through years of extensive safety and performance testing before they were licensed by the Food and Drug Administration.
 No serious safety concerns were identified in extensive clinical trials.
 FDA only licenses a vaccine if it is safe, it is effective, and the benefits outweigh the risks.
-The CDC and the FDA continue to monitor HPV vaccines to make sure they are safe and beneficial for the public.
+The CDC and the FDA continue to monitor HPV vaccine to make sure it is safe and beneficial for the public.
 They monitor any possible side effects (adverse events) through the Vaccine Adverse Event Reporting System and other vaccine safety systems.
 Read more from the CDC on vaccine safety.